-- be A4 or A3 size scaled (or non-scaled but proportioned) sketch plans of each floor of the building, or part floor plans showing separate segregated areas or zones as appropriate. - include separate plans for each different type of fire safety item, eg portable fire extinguishers, fire hose reels, smoke spill fans etc. - use consistent, recognised symbols on plans that indicate the location and type of fire safety item. - allocate an identification number/code to each fire safety item that can also be used on Defect Report Sheets to identify a particular item and its location.
+- be A4 or A3 size scaled (or non-scaled but proportioned) sketch plans of each floor of the building, or part floor plans showing separate segregated areas or zones as appropriate; - include separate plans for each different type of fire safety item, eg portable fire extinguishers, fire hose reels, smoke spill fans etc; - use consistent, recognised symbols on plans that indicate the location and type of fire safety item; and - allocate an identification number/code to each fire safety item that can also be used on service records to identify a particular item and its location.
 In multi-storeyed buildings the identification code should therefore also indicate on what floor the item is located.

-AS/NZS 2293.1 requires the provision of an operating and maintenance manual for each emergency lighting installation that contains relevant maintenance data, together with either 'as-installed' plans showing location of all emergency lighting equipment, or a detailed schedule listing the required information.
+Under AS 1851 and AS/NZS 2293.2 the provision of an operating and maintenance manual for each emergency lighting installation is required that contains relevant maintenance data, together with either 'as-installed' plans showing location of all emergency lighting equipment, or a detailed schedule listing the required information.

-Note (a) Fire sprinkler heads need not be specifically shown on Layout Plans, as the Sprinkler Code requires identification of sprinklered areas and their design hazard to be included at the control valve.
+Note (a) - Fire sprinkler heads need not be specifically shown on Layout Plans, as the sprinkler standards require identification of sprinklered areas and their design hazard to be included at the control valve (for AS 2118.1 systems), and at the system control valve assembly and at the booster assembly (FPAA101H).

-Note (b) AS 1670 fire detection systems need not specifically be shown on Layout Plans as the documentation required at the fire indicator panel includes block plans that show the location and identification number of equipment installed.
+Note (b) - AS 1670 fire detection systems need not specifically be shown on Layout Plans as the documentation required at the fire indicator panel includes block plans that show the location and identification number of equipment installed.

-Logbooks - Hard copies of all maintenance and service records carried out in accordance with this standard, including summary sheets for items that are tagged or labelled, should be kept in a single on-site maintenance logbook.
+Service records - Hard copies of all maintenance and service records carried out in accordance with this standard, including summary sheets for items that are tagged or labelled, should be kept in a single on-site maintenance service record.

-Service record sheets prepared and kept in the logbook for essential safety items covered by AS 1851 or AS/NZS 2293.2 must contain the following information and this information can also be used to form the basis of maintenance record sheets prepared for essential safety items not covered by those standards-
+Service record sheets prepared and kept in on-site records for essential safety items being maintained in accordance with AS 1851 or AS/NZS 2293.2 must contain the following information and this information can also be used to form the basis of maintenance record sheets prepared for essential safety items not covered by those standards-

-- identification and location of the building; - the date and frequency of the maintenance/service routine undertaken; - the essential safety provision serviced and/or checked and its location; - the maintenance routine performed and its 'pass' or 'fail' status; - details of any non-conformance or defect, including its classification, location and any rectification completed; - the name of the building owner or person responsible for maintaining the essential safety provisions; and - the name of the person who carried out the maintenance.
+- identification and location of the building; - the date and frequency of the maintenance/service routine undertaken; - the ESP serviced and/or checked and its location; - the maintenance routine performed and its 'pass' or 'fail' status; - details of any non-conformance or defect, including its classification, location and any rectification completed; - the name of the building owner or person responsible for maintaining the ESP; and - the name of the person who carried out the maintenance.

-Yearly condition reports, which summarise the service records for the year's maintenance activities, are also required under AS 1851 to be provided by maintenance service providers to building owners each year.
-Yearly condition reports must contain the information required by AS 1851, which includes details of all outstanding defects and non-conformances, and building owners must be notified if any fire system or equipment is no longer operational due to outstanding defects.
+Yearly condition reports, which summarise the service records for the year's maintenance activities, are also required to be provided by maintenance service providers to building owners each year.
+Yearly condition reports must contain information that includes details of all outstanding critical defects, non-critical defects and non-conformances (as defined in AS 1851) and the building owner must be notified if any fire system or equipment is no longer operational due to outstanding defects.

-Building owners should note that under regulation 100(6) it is an offence to use or permit the use of a building in which maintenance and testing of essential safety provisions as required by regulation 100 has not been carried out and an explaining fee can be applied.
+Building owners should note that under regulation 94(9) it is an offence to use or permit the use of a building in which maintenance and testing of ESPs as required by regulation 94 has not been carried out.
+An expiation fee can be applied to the building owner and/or the occupant (including a tenant) where they are deemed to have been negligent by not maintaining the operation of fire safety systems or components.